KMKfw/kmk_firmware/docs/en/lock_status.md

 ## React to Lock Status Changes
 The best way to react to changes in lock status is to extend the LockStatus class.
-When a lock status change happens, the 'after_hid_send' function is envoked so you would override LockStatus's to inject your own logic.
+When a lock status change happens, the 'after_hid_send' function is invoked so you would override LockStatus's to inject your own logic.
 Be aware though that this function is also critically important to the functionality of LockStatus so be sure to invoke the 'super()' version of your